top of page

 About

 At Firestone Policy Group, I provide strategic policy advice tailored to advance self-determination, governance, and justice priorities.
-I leverage my experience in:
+Guided by Kwayaskastasowin: Setting Things Right, I leverage my experience in:

 • Nation-to-Nation and Government-to-Government Relations